-In Cincinnati, OH, in 1997, a building was situated on Pete Rose Way in an ideal location, proximate to the confluence of I-71 and I-75.
-The building housed Caddy’s, a 50s style entertainment complex.
+In Cincinnati, OH, a building was ideally situated on Pete Rose Way, proximate to the confluence of I-71 and I-75.
+In 1997, the building housed Caddy’s, a 50s style entertainment complex.
 The Cincinnati Bengals NFL football team was about to build its $400 million Paul Brown Stadium, and the land and building were being taken by Hamilton County under eminent domain.
 The county offered $1.3 million in just compensation for the taking.

 However, the five-story standalone building, which had three sides readily visible from the interstate, included five exterior signs.
 Three of the signs were murals that spanned approximately 2,500 sq. ft. each.